 Podiatric Biomechanics plays a large role in injury prevention and treatment by identifying and correcting imbalances in foot position, walking/running patterns and lower limb deformity.
-This can be achieved by assessing both your static and dynamic postures using our state of the art foot scan equipment from RS Scan.
-Our podiatrists will analyse the scan findings and discuss appropriate treatment options, whether that is a change of footwear or recommending one of our orthotic options, bespoke or off-the-shelf.
+This can be achieved by assessing both your static and dynamic postures through a biomechanical assessment using our state of the art foot scan equipment from RS Scan.
+Our therapists will analyse the scan findings and discuss appropriate treatment options, whether that is a change of footwear or recommending one of our orthotic options, bespoke or off-the-shelf.

 We often hear the term faulty or poor biomechanics.
 This is usually used in correlation with observable movements which are considered abnormal.
 When we have these abnormal movements it can place excessive stress on our joints and muscles.
 It can also place stress on other parts of the body as a result of compensatory mechanisms taking place.